schnebeck/SHT4x_python/README.md

 ### Printing a class instance

-When printing a class instance you get a summarized output of the serial number the current temperature and the current humididy
+When printing a class instance you get a summarized output of the serial number the current temperature and the current humididy:

 ```python